calde97/Heart-segmentation/README.md

 The repository is structured as follows:

 - `Data`: This folder contains code to load images from DICOM files and masks from NRRD files.
 It also includes code to create a CSV file for the training/validation test split.
 Various preprocessing steps are also included in this folder.
-Here there also the code for creating the custom dataset for pytorch
+Here there also the code for creating the custom dataset for pytorch and tensorflow.
-- `Model`: This folder contains a baseline UNET model for left ventricular segmentation.
+- `Model`: This folder contains the DL model for left ventricular segmentation.
-- `Training`: This folder contains code to train the UNET model.
+- `Training`: This folder contains code to train the models.
 It includes a fix for the IoU metrics.
 - `Evaluation`: This folder contains code for evaluating the model's performance.
-- `dash-visualizations`: This folder includes a Plotly visualization of the model results on the validation data.
+- `dash-visualizations`: This folder includes the Plotly visualization of the model results on the validation data.
 - `LICENSE`: This file contains the repository's license.
 - `requirements.txt`: This file lists the dependencies required to run the code in this repository.
+- `model_metrics`: This folder contains the metrics for the model.
+It includes the loss and IoU metrics for the training and validation data.

 ## Getting started